Webinar | Cleveringa Dallaire critical conversation series

 Clinical Psychiatrist and Professor, Leiden University

 Eric Vermetten is a clinical psychiatrist and Colonel working with veterans and other uniformed officers as strategic advisor of research at the Military Mental Health Service with the Dutch Ministry of Defence and ARQ National Psychotrauma Center.
-He holds professorships in psychiatry at Leiden University and NYU.
+He holds professorship in psychiatry at Leiden University and is on adjunct faculty of New York University.
 Vermetten’s research is in the field of stress, trauma, complex PTSD and neuroscience.
 His research has special focus on combining biological-based interventions in psychotraumatology with novel technology and novel drug developments, in particular MDMA, psilocybin, ketamine and medical cannabis.
+He is a subject matter expert on resilience, PTSD and moral injury.

 Associate Provost and Professor of Peace and Conflict Studies, Fresno Pacific University